AesaKamar/resplit/README.md

 A command line utility for splitting files based on a regular expression

-A reimplementation of the gnu command line utility `csplit` https://man7.org/linux/man-pages/man1/csplit.1.html
+A reimplementation of gnu `csplit` https://man7.org/linux/man-pages/man1/csplit.1.html

 ## Usage